What Should I Do? Step 0: The Fundamentals – Emergency Preparedness

 For cooking, we recommend the Weber Q family of outdoor grills.
 The Q grill works fine for everyday family grilling needs, so you’ll get lots of enjoyment out of it even if you never need to rely on it in an emergency.
 It’s easily transportable; you can take it to the park, the beach, tailgating, car camping — pretty much anywhere.
 It’s propane-fueled and takes both traditional 20-lb tanks or if you need to travel light, 14/16-oz canisters.

-Click here for even smaller, travel-sized camping stoves — the kind you’d use if you need to carry your stove on a long hike.
-We especially like the MSR WhisperLite because it can and will burn anything from gasoline to white gas to diesel fuel in a severe pinch.
+For even smaller, travel-sized camping stoves — the kind you’d use if you need to carry your stove on a long hike — we especially like the MSR WhisperLite because it can and will burn anything from gasoline to white gas to diesel fuel in a severe pinch.
 It’s a true multi-fuel stove, and this flexibility is valuable.
 Whatever you choose to use, be sure to stock up on reserve fuel for your stove(s).

 As a more rudimentary backup, if you have or can build a simple fire pit, acquire a metal cooking grill to place over it.